MontajMontajdocs

 5. If segment exceeds chunk size, split into chunks and concatenate after encoding

-Step 7 — Compositing
+Step 7 — Segment-Based Compositing

-Three Render Stages
+Three Render Stages (Summary)

 montaj render runs three stages: